padrino/padrino-recipes/README.md

 The templates folder contains full project generation templates.
 These files follow the convention of having *_template* appended to the name. (i.e __sampleblog_template.rb__) Included template are:

   *   sampleblog - [sample blog tutorial](http://www.padrinorb.com/guides/blog-tutorial)
+  *   lipsiasoft - template with haml/960/exception notifier and more used by [www.lipsiasoft.com](http://www.padrinorb.com/guides/blog-tutorial)

 ## Contribute